StanGirard/Primates-Jekyll/_posts/2020-01-27-optimize-your-website-in-a-few-steps.md

 <br/>

-### Why should you optimize the speed of your website?
+### Why do you have to optimize the speed of your website?

 > The loading speed of a site is critical!